My journey will end the way it began, with a poop story.

 In 2013 I suffered a series of small strokes brought on by the stress of trying to do it all.
 A year later, I shuttered the doors of The Haggus Society.

 The death of my father in late 2017 was the catalyst for my return to painting.
 Through a process of unlearning I created my “Other Hand” series.

 Dab Art, Co. began representing my work in 2019.

-The pandemic and economic lock-down of 2020 found me witnessing the effects of trauma –both in real life and in social media.
-This prompted me to move beyond the canvas and explore installation art.
-I hope to be able to realize the first of several installation projects by the end of 2022.
+During the pandemic lock-down of 2020, I saw the effects of trauma –both in real life and in social media.
+This prompted me to move beyond the canvas.
+And I began to explore other manifestations of art making.

 Weirdos across the U.S., Europe and Australia collect my work.